 In response, intersex activists are building an international movement and leading a push for rights and recognition around the world.
 “The Fund reflects the mobilization of intersex people at international, regional, national and local levels, and is informed by decades of intersex activism,” stated Ruth Baldacchino, Intersex Fund program officer at Astraea.
 “It is through such work that isolation is broken.”

 Intersex activists are working on translating non-pathologizing medical information into local languages, storytelling through the creation of books and documentaries, educating medical professionals, pushing for legal and policy change, and leading international human rights advocacy.
-From Beyond the Boundary in Hong Kong to Intersex Island in Reykjavik these groups are engaged in numerous strategies to promote the rights and self-determination of intersex people.
+From Hong Kong to Reykjavik these groups are engaged in numerous strategies to promote the rights and self-determination of intersex people.

 “Astraea is thrilled to support the brilliant and visionary activism led by intersex people demanding their rights around the world,” says Sarah Gunther, Astraea’s Director of Programs.
 “As a funder committed to gender justice and LGBTQI liberation, we are proud to support their uncompromising demands for respect, dignity and autonomy.”

 For more information on Astraea’s 2015 Intersex Fund grantees and an informative toolkit on intersex human rights, please visit our website.